lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 - the Entities(**E**) are provided by an EntityGateway via Gateway Methods
 - the Router(**R**) changes ViewControllers

-This diagram shows the relationships of the VIPER classes.
+This diagram shows the relationships between the VIPER classes.

 ![Diagram of VIPER classes]({{ site.url }}/assets/VIPER Class Diagram.png)